-When complete in fall 2016, the new Dallas Cowboys development will feature a practice stadium and multi-use special event center, two outdoor practice fields and a full headquarters facility for the Cowboys.
+When complete, the new Dallas Cowboys development will feature a practice stadium and multi-use special event center, two outdoor practice fields and a full headquarters facility for the Cowboys.
 The Star in Frisco is part of a multi-billion dollar development.

 What does Ford do to reward today’s working-class heroes?
 It offers F-150 buyers the chance to relax their backs by opting for its new class-first multi-contour massaging seats.
 Take a closer look at this feature in the video below.

 Ford surprised some of the hardest working guys in Michigan with the massaging seats now available on the Ford F-150. (video: Ford)

 Ford says the F-150 King Ranch, Platinum and Limited editions offer passenger convenience features rivaling high-end luxury vehicles, making F-150 versatile and exceptionally comfortable to drive.
 With a maximum tow rating of up to 12,200 pounds and the first-ever multi-contour massaging seats available for a full-size pickup, Ford says you can work hard and reward yourself at the end of a busy day.

 Here’s another flashback look at a hard-working rig.
 This 1962 Ford F-850, fitted with a concrete mixer, prepares to make a delivery at a building construction site.

 Do you remember this icon of the 1970s?
 The 1975 Ford F-150 shown above was a contractor’s most valuable tool during the new home construction boom throughout the nation.